 Open access journals are scholarly journals that do not charge readers for access to articles.
 These journals can be accessed for free by anyone, regardless of whether you are affiliated with the University of Illinois.

 ***For more information about searching for specific journals, see How to Use the Online Journals & Databases Tool and Find a Specific Journal or Database.***

 - Dissertations and Theses - Guide with links to national and international dissertation databases as well as instructions for locating electronic and print University of Illinois at Urbana-Champaign dissertations and theses.

 - Health Information Portal - Research guides related to a plethora of health subjects including aging, environmental health, health policy, nutrition, physiology, and substance abuse.

-- Statistical Sources and Datasets for Social Sciences, Health, and Education - Includes links to websites, databases, and government publications with statistical data or datasets.
+- Data and Statistical Sources - Includes links to websites, databases, and government publications with statistical data or datasets.

 - The Test Collection - Search SSHEL's collection of over 8,500 tests measuring achievement, intelligence, personality, aptitude, and other subjects.

 ***For additional research guides about various topics, see SSHEL's Research Guides page.***

 Citation management software can help you export bibliographic records from databases, change citation styles as needed, and import citations directly into a Word document so you can create bibliographies on the fly.

 Refworks is a citation management tool provided free of charge to University of Illinois faculty, students, and alumni.
 With RefWorks, you can store references, sort them into folders, and produce automatically formatted citations/bibliographies in a wide range of styles.
 RefWorks also offers additional special features, including "Write-N-Cite," a plug-in program for Word that integrates references into your written work.